 Why is my Steam download slow or stuck at 0 Bytes?

 It could be caused by your internet connection, not enough disk space, or a faulty hard drive among other things.
-There are a few settings that can be changed within Steam and other methods that can be done within Windows, that will hopefully resolve the problems you are facing.
+There are a few settings that can be changed within Steam and other methods that can be done within Windows, which will hopefully resolve the problems you are facing.

 What will the methods fix?